🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 How to Create an Employee Attendance Improvement Plan

 Taking the plunge into creating an Employee Attendance Improvement Plan might seem intimidating.
 But don't fret - it's a manageable process.
 Let's break it down into actionable steps to help you build a robust plan.
-Follow along, and you'll have a game-changing strategy in no time!
+Follow along, and you'll have a game-changing strategy to improve attendance, and job satisfaction in no time!

 Go Over Your Attendance Policy